gregmoille/pyLLE/README.md

 python setup.py install
 ```

-Just a heads up, the installation can vary in time, especially because of Julia that might rebuilds the cache.
 If the julia location is custom, please before installing change in the setup.py, line 18 to the correct location, as in pyLLE/llesolver.py line 430 to point to the correct location.
 Thanks

 ## Example